senasari/Mineral-Catalog--Django/README.md

 #DJANGO-MINERALS_PROJECT

-This project is a website displaying various minerals.
+This minerals project is a website displaying various minerals.

 To install the requirements:
 -> pip3 install -r requirements.txt .